-Validati on Process Gold Seal Criteria Crosswalk or Comments for Review A1 based on standards outlined below.
-T he program must receive a satisfactory e ng agency.
-The program will be evaluated valuation.
-Onsite visits, excluding the initial on has, at a minimum, all of the following a.
-Clearly defined prerequisites that a child care provider must meet before beginning the accreditation process.
+STANDARD A.: Validation Process Gold Seal Criteria Crosswalk or Comments for Review A1 The program will be subject to visit(s) by validator(s) representing the accrediting association.
+The program will be evaluated based on standards outlined below.
+The program must receive a satisfactory evaluation.
+Onsite visits, excluding the initial visit, are unannounced visits.
+Provide evidence that the process for accreditation has, at a minimum, all of the following components: Clearly defined prerequisites that a child care provider must meet before beginning the accreditation process.
 Accreditation may not be granted to a child care facility before the site is operational and is attended by children.
 Procedures for completion of a self-study and comprehensive onsite verification process for each classroom that documents compliance with accrediting standards. c.
-A training process for accredi tation verifiers to ensure inter-rater reliab ility. home, and family day care he ome to file an annual report with the accr d child care facility, large family child care editing association and risk-based, onsite care homes, and family day care homes. e.
-Procedures for the revocation n accrediting standards as evidenced by ures that include an onsite verification or ued accreditation compliance in the even A process to communicate issues that arise during the accreditation period with governmental entities that have a vested interest in the Gold Seal Quality Care Program, including the Department of Education, the Department of Children and Families, the Department of Health, local licensing entities if applicable, and the early learning coalition.
-Procedures for determining compliance with the accreditation standards and the required percentage of assessed items measured to achieve accreditation. j.
-Process for verifying program files, surveys, and other information used to complete the self-study are available during time of visit. k.
-Process for monitoring program environment of both indoor and outdoor classroom settings.
-I. Procedures for monitoring program personnel records for compliance with training requirements.
-STANDARD: Ratio and Group Size Staff-to o-Child Ratio Gold Seal Criteria Crosswalk or Comments for Review The provider uses the following Defini D4 staff-to-child ratios and group sizes: Ratio: Group Size: B1 Birth - 24 months 1:3-4 6-8 B2 B3 25 - 35 months 1:4-6 1:6-9 8-12 12-18 вз В4 3 years 4 years/5 years 1:8-10 16-20 B4 B5 Kindergarten 1:9-12 18-24 B5 B6 6 - 8 years 1:10-12 20-24 B7 9 - 12 years 1:12-15 24-30
+A training process for accreditation verifiers to ensure inter-rater reliability. d.
+Ongoing compliance procedures that include requiring each accredited child care facility, large family child care home, and family day care home to file an annual report with the accrediting association and risk-based, onsite auditing protocols for accredited child care facilities, large family child care homes, and family day care homes. e.
+Procedures for the revocation of accreditation due to failure to maintain accrediting standards as evidenced by sub- subparagraph d. or any other relevant information received by the accrediting association. f.
+Accreditation renewal procedures that include an onsite verification occurring at least every 5 years. g.
+A process for verifying continued accreditation compliance in the event of a transfer of ownership of facilities.
+A process to communicate issues that arise during the accreditation period with governmental entities that have a vested interest in the Gold Seal Quality Care Program, including the Department of Education, the Department of

-Form DEL-GS03, Gold Seal Quality Care Accrediting Standards for Child Care Facilities, May 2022, s.1002.945, F.S. & 6M-10.002, F.A.C.
-2
+Children and Families, the Depa coalition. rtment of Health, local licensing entitie es, if applicable, and the early learning

+i.
+Procedures for determining com items measured to achieve accu

+j.
+Process for verifying program fil during time of visit.

+k.
+Process for monitoring program

+I. Procedures for monitoring progr am personnel records for compliance

+STANDARD B.: Rat

+Staff-to-C hild Ratio

+Gold Seal Criteria Crosswalk or Comments for Review

+The provider uses the following staff- to-child ratios and group sizes:

+B1 Birth - 24 months 1:3-4 6-8

+B2 25 - 35 months 1:4-6 8-12

+B3 3 years 1:6-9 12-18

+B4 4 years/5 years 1:8-10 16-20

+B5 Kindergarten 1:9-12 18-24

+B6 6 - 8 years 1:10-12 20-24

+B7 9 - 12 years 1:12-15 24-30

+B8 The provider has access to available sub operation.

+B9 dren assigned to a teacher or a team of fined space in which care is provided of teaching staff for most of the day and who or classes are held and staff ensures that

+STANDARD C.: Te

+Staff Qual lifications

+Gold Seal Criteria Crosswalk or Comments for Review

+C1 Lead Teachers must be at least 21 years

+C2 Lead Teachers must be certified in First breathing.
+Aid and Pediatric CPR, including mana gement of a blocked airway, and rescue